xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-01-10-gutless-vile-apparition-katorga-and-tumour-at-spit.md

 ![semataryvsbeatles](/images/semataryvsbeatles.JPG)

 Gutless closed the show with force as their vocalist commanded the room: "now fucking kill each other".
-The crowd followed with chaos, as the death metal band performed their unceasingly heavy set driven by tight drums & guitars and guttural, low-end vocals.
+The crowd followed up with chaos, as the death metal band performed their unceasingly heavy set driven by tight drums and guitars, anchored by guttural, low-end vocals.
+From that point on, things blurred together quickly as I joined the mosh.
+There were so many people in there, one of the most tightly packed I have ever been in.
 <br>
 <br>
-gutless
+Trying to catch a coach back to Geelong in time with my friends, I just managed to escape with my camera before their set ended, as their last song was starting.
+Walking out of Spit I realised that my leg was injured, but all things considered I got away fairly unharmed.

 ![gutless](/images/gutless1.JPG)